- Steven Cohenattorney for a survivor in the rape and sexual assault trial against Christopher Belter.

 The survivor of a serial rapist who received probation joins us to speak out after a New York judge sparked international outrage when he ruled it is inappropriate to jail the man who attacked her.
-Christopher Belter pleaded guilty to raping and sexually assaulting her along with three other teenage girls age 15 and 16, but he will avoid serving time in prison, and instead receive 8 years of probation.
-Belter is white, and from a prominent family who lives in a wealthy neighborhood near Niagara Falls.
+Christopher Belter pleaded guilty to raping and sexually assaulting her, along with three other teenage girls ages 15 and 16, but he will avoid serving time in prison and instead receive eight years of probation.
+Belter is white and from a prominent family who lives in a wealthy neighborhood near Niagara Falls.
 “This sentencing is telling rapists it’s OK to rape and telling victims that there’s no point in coming forward,” says Mara.
-Her lawyer Steven Cohen of the HoganWillig law firm notes a non-white defendant who pleaded guilty to these crimes would “absolutely and appropriately be in prison.”
+Her lawyer Steven Cohen of the HoganWillig law firm notes a nonwhite defendant who pleaded guilty to these crimes would “absolutely and appropriately be in prison.”

-JUDGE MATTHEW MURPHY: I agonized.
-I am not ashamed to say that I actually prayed over what is the appropriate sentence in this case.
-Because there was great pain, there was great harm, there were multiple crimes committed in the case.
+JUDGE MATTHEW MURPHY III: I agonized.
+I’m not ashamed to say that I actually prayed over what is the appropriate sentence in this case, because there was great pain, there was great harm, there were multiple crimes committed in the case.

 MARA: I lost it.
-I mean, I did not expect to be as emotional as I was but I just broke down.
+I mean, I just — I didn’t expect to be as emotional as I was, but I just broke down.
 Like, I was shaking with anger.
 I was disgusted at the fact that this was even an option.

 AMY GOODMAN: What did you do?

 MARA: I started crying.
 It’s just like the tears started pouring out.
-I was shaking.
+And I was shaking.
 I was just so furious and disgusted.
-I couldn’t even control my own emotions and I got sick to my stomach.
+I couldn’t even control my own emotions, and I got sick to my stomach.

-JUAN GONZÁLEZ: Mara, Belter apologized to you and his three other victims in court but you said that his response sounded robotic and like someone else had written it for him.
+JUAN GONZÁLEZ: And, Mara, Belter apologized to you and his three other victims in court, but you said that his response sounded robotic and like someone else had written it for him.
 Your thoughts again about his apology?

-AMY GOODMAN: To understand, you were 16 years old.
+AMY GOODMAN: I mean, to understand, you were 16 years old.
 This is a few years ago.
-You had gone to Christopher Belter’s house because you were friends with his sister and you were sleeping over so that you could go with her to Chicago the next day?
+And you had gone to Christopher Belter’s house because you were friends with his sister and you were sleeping over so that you could go with her to Chicago the next day?

 MARA: Correct, yes.

-AMY GOODMAN: You have compared what happened to you to the wildfires, the forest fires in California.
+AMY GOODMAN: You’ve compared what happened to you to the wildfires, the forest fires in California.
 Can you explain?